 As a means of meeting Foreign Exchange demands rather than in undertaking purchases of such for smaller amounts

-2. To facilitate business transactions, e.g. where a trader is using US Dollars to pay for and sell his goods.
+To facilitate business transactions, e.g. where a trader is using US Dollars to pay for and sell his goods.
 This avoids him having to reconvert each transaction via the local currency.

 To use the facility as a hedge for his business or currency conversion dealings.